ekeel/goplugin/README.md

 #### Returns

 > response : string
->   The string, preferably JSON, representation of the response.
+> &nbsp;&nbsp;The string, preferably JSON, representation of the response.

 > error
->   An error object.
+> &nbsp;&nbsp;An error object.

 #### Example